ysa134/torii/README.md

 ```

 Once your provider has been configured you need to tell torii where to
-apend the iframe when you call `session.open`.
+append the iframe when you call `session.open`.

 For instance: